adamjbradley/trading-strategies/top5/RCS_CNN_LSTM_Notebook/RCS_CNN_LSTM_Notebook/README.md

 a `/` (e.g. `EURUSD` or `EUR/USD`).
 The data loaders automatically normalize the symbol for Polygon's API.
 For the `yfinance` provider, append `=X` to currency pairs (e.g. `EURUSD=X`).
+When using `metatrader`, ensure the MetaTrader5 terminal is running and specify the desired timeframe (e.g. `H1`) and number of bars.
 For the `metatrader` provider, install the `MetaTrader5` Python package and make sure the MetaTrader 5 terminal is installed on your computer.
 Launch the terminal, log in to your trading account and keep it running ("Algo Trading" enabled).
 The